Electrical Services in Lancaster, PA

 - Adding dedicated circuits for kitchens, laundry areas, workshops, or HVAC equipment

-- Planning for future needs like EV charging, heat pumps, or finished-basement loads
+- Planning for future needs like EV charging, detached-space improvements, or more all-electric equipment

 Outlet, switch, and fixture work